redhat-openshift-ecosystem/community-operators-pipeline/docs/tests-in-pr.md

 Test scripts are written in Ansible and located in our upstream-community [branch](https://github.com/redhat-operator-ecosystem/operator-test-playbooks/tree/upstream-community).

 There are 3 test types.
-List of tests are shown in the following table.
+A list of tests is shown in the following table.

 |Test type|Description|
 |:--------|:----------|